kuruet/qr-based-file-Sharing/README.md

-# 📦 QR Upload & Print System
+# 📦 QR Based File Sharing

 A smart web-based system for students and printing shop owners to share and print documents **instantly using QR codes** — no more messy WhatsApp or email transfers.